SimonDrastil/madips/MadMix/README.md

 ## Notes
 - The project ships with an autoloader in `vendor/autoload.php` for simple PSR-4 loading.
 - Configure web servers (Apache/Nginx) to route all requests through `public/index.php` for routing to function.
+- If the database connection fails, MadMix automatically switches to a demo mode that serves seeded templates and stores stories in-memory for the session.
+Configure your `.env` credentials to regain full persistence.